-POLICY EG1 The Provision of New Public Open Spaces with appropriate access to all within Ercall Magna.
+POLICY EG2 The Provision of New Public Open Spaces with appropriate access to all within Ercall Magna.

-The provision of new public open spaces with appropriate access to all will be supported, especially when connected to new or existing footpaths / cycle ways.
+The provision of new public open spaces with footpath links and/or cycle paths providing appropriate access to all will be supported.

-POLICY EG2 New Development and Open Spaces, including Local Green Space, within Ercall Magna.

-New development will only be supported where it does not have an adverse impact on formal and informal open spaces, including open spaces that are important to the local community for their beauty, amenity, wildlife and/or recreational value.
-Specifically, development of Local Green Space will only be supported where it enhances the existing purpose of the LGS.
+POLICY EG3 New Development and Formal and Informal Open Spaces within Ercall Magna New development will only be supported where it does not have an adverse impact on formal and informal open spaces in Ercall Magna, including open spaces that are important to the local community for their beauty, amenity, wildlife and/or recreational value.

-POLICY EG3 Existing Green Links Between Green Open Spaces within Ercall Magna.
+POLICY EG4 Green Links Between Green Open Spaces within Ercall Magna.

-Footpaths and bridleways providing routes through or between green open spaces will be protected and where possible enhanced to create well connected paths, streets and open spaces.
+Footpaths and bridleways providing routes through or between green open spaces within Ercall Magna will be protected and where possible enhanced to create well connected paths, streets and open spaces.

-POLICY EG4 Hedgerows, Mature Trees and Woodlands and Green Infrastructure within Ercall Magna.
+POLICY EG5 Hedgerows, Mature Trees and Woodlands and Green Infrastructure within Ercall Magna.